 2nd proofing:

-- If youare going to bake on the same day, let the dough proof again for another 40 minutes or until they fill up the loaf pan.
+- Let the dough proof again for another 45 minutes to one hour (or longer depending on the temperature and the yeast you use) or until they fill up the loaf pan, about 90%.
 Brush the top of the dough with egg wash

 - Sprinkle with some white sesame seeds or other seeds of your choice if you like